pobonomo/gurobi-machinelearning/docs/notebooks/myst/adversarial_mnist.md

 m.optimize()
 ```

-## Add bounds on layer output of layer 1
+## Add bounds on output of layer 1

 This is for illustration purposes to show it can be done